-Through the AIDS & Sexual Health InfoLine, you can access trained counsellors you can talk to about sexual health, including HIV/AIDS, sexually transmitted infections (STIs), sexuality, sexual orientation, relationship concerns, etc. You can even get referrals to appropriate clinics and community agencies [e.g., AIDS service organization (ASO)] and HIV programs, or information about where to get tested for HIV across Ontario.
+Through the AIDS and Sexual Health InfoLine, you can access trained counsellors you can talk to about sexual health, including HIV/AIDS, sexually transmitted infections (STIs), sexuality, sexual orientation, relationship concerns, etc. You can even get referrals to appropriate clinics and community agencies [e.g., AIDS service organization (ASO)] and HIV programs, or information about where to get tested for HIV across Ontario.
 This service is free and anonymous.

-AIDS & Sexual Health InfoLine
+AIDS and Sexual Health InfoLine

-Tel: 416-392-2437
+For information in English and many other languages call: 416-392-2437